SilasHenderson/WebGL/README.md

 ## WebGL!

-Notes related to learning about WebGL, with focus on GLSL shaders.
+Notes related to learning about WebGL, with focus on GLSL shaders and GPGPU.

 *files:*